Disorder Rehabilitation | PTSD

 He was an honored Sergeant who served three tours in Afghanistan.
 He had a beautiful home, a loving wife and two children who adored him.
 His return to civilian life was filled with excitement for a new career and opportunities.
 Could he move on from the memories and flashbacks of violence that haunted him?
 Would the pain and the feeling of disconnectedness ever go away?
 At the age of 32, he lost the war that raged within himself.

 Post-traumatic stress disorder (PTSD) is a heartbreaking psychological disorder that often occurs after experiencing a traumatic event.
 Many people with PTSD turn to drugs or alcohol as a way to cope with the intrusive memories and horrid flashbacks that interfere with their daily life.
-Recovering from the duality of chronic substance abuse and PTSD requires personalized treatment to help bring the person back to balanced emotional and physical health.
+Recovering from the duality of chronic substance abuse and PTSD requires personalized treatment.
+That is why our alternative PTSD treatment center in Sedona, AZ helps to bring the person back to balanced emotional and physical health.
 For people who are in a deep state of trauma, traditional recovery methods, alone, may not be enough.
 With specialized, holistic PTSD treatment and our Integrative Addiction Recoverysm program.
-The Sanctuary at Sedona is making it possible for people to recover from PTSD, alcoholism, and drug addiction by aligning and healing their collective mind, body, soul and spirit.
+The Sanctuary at Sedona is making it possible for people to recover from PTSD, alcoholism, and drug addiction by aligning and healing their collective mind, body, soul, and spirit.

 PTSD is a psychological disorder that may develop after witnessing or being involved in a traumatic event.
-Some of the most common causes of the condition include: war, terrorism, rape, child abuse, natural disasters, and assault.
+Our alternative PTSD treatment center in Sedona, AZ works with people who received PTSD from causes such as: war, terrorism, rape, child abuse, natural disasters, and assault.
 Symptoms of PTSD include nightmares, frequent flashbacks, reliving and feeling as though the event is happening now, severe anxiety, outbursts of anger, sleeplessness, feeling disconnected or distant from people, as well as avoiding conversations about the event.
 Symptoms can strike at any time, but most commonly occur when a person is reminded of the traumatic event.

 For optimal and progressive healing, a person needs to tap into their higher brain functions.
 These higher brain functions are critical to a person’s sense of inner peace, happiness, and overall well-being.
 Just as the brain can be altered through post-traumatic stress disorder and addiction, scientific advancements in neuroscience and epigenetics confirm that the brain can be influenced back to a state of health.